Veritasdataservices/PBJ_Daily_Nurse_Staffing_Q2_2024/README.md

 Tracks repeat offenders (spike days and zero-day counts) Sends alerts if a facility exceeds thresholds
 Document and enforce submission standards
-Standardize file formats and make a short validation guide mandatory with each PBJ submission — this reduces the most common human and system errors.
+Standardize file formats and make a short validation guide mandatory with each PBJ submission - this reduces the most common human and system errors.

 ## **Conclusion**
 The facility-level review confirms that some facilities are reporting unrealistic values, and this is not rare: roughly 1 in 7 facilities in the Q2 2024 dataset are flagged under our conservative, audit-ready rules.
 The errors we see (impossible daily hours, extreme HPRD, repeated spikes, and zero entries) are consistent with common PBJ reporting mistakes (monthly totals submitted as daily, duplicate rows, and misconfigured exports).

 Addressing this requires a mix of automated validation, targeted audits, and facility support/training.
-By implementing the recommendations above, organizations can substantially improve PBJ data integrity — which in turn increases the reliability of staffing analytics, strengthens compliance, and protects residents through better-informed staffing oversight.
+By implementing the recommendations above, organizations can substantially improve PBJ data integrity - which in turn increases the reliability of staffing analytics, strengthens compliance, and protects residents through better-informed staffing oversight.

-## **Q17 Are some facilities substituting staff types?**
+## **Q17.
+Staffing Mix Efficiency: Are facilities substituting RN/LPN/CNA hours?**

 This question uses correlation analysis to determine if facilities are intentionally replacing higher-skilled, more expensive staff (RNs) with lower-skilled staff (LPNs or CNAs) due to cost pressures or shortages.